Krzysztof Kościelniak

-Krzysztof Kościelniak (born 7 August 1965 in Zychy, Poland) – a Catholic priest, full Professor of History (History of the Orient, Asian Studies, Islamic Studies, History of Religion, History of the Oriental Churches).
+Krzysztof Kościelniak (born 7 August 1965) is a Polish historian, academic and Catholic priest.
+He is currently full Professor of History (History of the Orient, Asian Studies, Islamic Studies, History of Religion, History of the Oriental Churches).
 Currently, a full professor at the Jagiellonian University, 1994-2021 the researcher and lecturer at the John Paul II Pontifical Academy (UPJPII) in Kraków and in the Seminary of the Pauline Fathers in Kraków.

-Education and research experience
+Early life and education

+Krzysztof Kościelniak was born on 7 August 1965 in Zychy, Poland.

 He studied at the Higher Theological Seminary of the Archdiocese of Kraków (1985-1991) and the Pontifical Academy of Theology in Kraków (PAT; since 2009 the John Paul II Pontifical University – UPJPII), the second cycle of studies at the Faculty of Theology (1992).
 Further studies at: the Institute of Oriental Philology, Jagiellonian University (1995-1996), Institut für Sprachen und Kulturen des Vorderen Orients, Ruprecht Karls Universität Heidelberg, Germany (1996-1997), Pontificio Istituto di Studi Arabi e d'Islamistica – Arabic Study Centre Cairo, Egypt (1997-1998); Franciscan Center of Christian Oriental Studies, Cairo, Egypt (1997-1998).
 Ph.D.
 (Religiology) in 1999 from the Faculty of Theology of the Pontifical Academy of Theology.
 Habilitation (postdoctoral dissertation) in the Humanities, History of the Orient, 2001, Faculty of History and Cultural Heritage (PAT).

+Research experience

 Research long-term stay in Syria (2002-2003), professorship in 2004/2005 (Full Professor) – Faculty of History, Jagiellonian University.
 Various research stays, including Syria (a dozen times in 2004–2011), Rome, French Polynesia, London, New Zealand.
 Studies of the Muslim minority in Xīnjiāng (China), Yala, Pattani, Narathiwat (southern Thailand) and Turkey.
 A lecturer at Fu Jen Catholic University and Tamkang University, Taipei (2016-2017).
 A lecturer at Caucasus International University (2018) in Tbilisi (Georgia), visiting professor at Imam Khomeini International University (2019) in Qazvin (Iran).